 Dr. Billy Kim, a Vascular Surgeon with The Surgical Clinic, treats patients with Peripheral Arterial Disease (PAD).
 People with PAD normally experience some sort of pain in their legs.
-Sometimes this pain occurs while at rest and sometimes it is experienced during times of activity.
+Sometimes this pain occurs while at rest and sometimes during times of activity.
 Understanding your risk factors for PAD can help patients change some aspects of the disease process.

-Diabetes mellitus is associate with a twofold increase in the risk of developing PAD.
-The risk is directly proportional to the severity and duration of diabetes.
-For every 1% increase in hemoglobin A1C, a corresponding 26% increase has been suggested in the risk of developing PAD.
-The other issues with diabetes is poor wound healing in addition to peripheral neuropathy.
-Therefore it does carry a five to tenfold increase in the rate of major amputations compared to nondiabetics.
-With this understanding, it is paramount to have a good control of the hemoglobin A1C, through evaluation of the feet on a daily basis, especially those with peripheral neuropathy.
+Diabetes also causes other problems in the form of poor wound healing and peripheral neuropathy.
+Therefore it does carry a five to tenfold increase in the rate of major amputations compared to non-diabetics.
+With this understanding, it is paramount to have good control of the hemoglobin A1C, a thorough evaluation of the feet on a daily basis, especially those with peripheral neuropathy.

 Low serum HDL levels may also be related to smoking and reduced physical activity.
 Therefore evidence suggests that control of serum cholesterol and triglyceride levels decrease both the incidence and the progression of PAD.
-Recommendations include aggressive treatment of these patients with lipid lowering drugs (statins), which is also true for patients with coronary artery disease.
+Recommendations include aggressive treatment of these patients with lipid-lowering drugs (statins), which is also true for patients with coronary artery disease.

 Something that is not talked about a great deal is hyperhomocysteinemia.
 Increased levels of homocysteine levels are detected in approximately 30-40% of patients with lower extremity PAD.
 This association between hyperhomocysteinemia and PAD has been suggested to be stronger than for coronary artery disease.

-For patients with CLI, 60-90% require some form of revascularization procedure.
+For patients with CLI, 60-90% require some form of a revascularization procedure.
 These patients generally have a poor prognosis.
-At 1 year, only 25% of these patients have resolution of their symptoms, 20% continue to have symptoms, 30% have undergone an amputation, and 25% are dead.
-In those patients who have unreconstructable disease or attempts at reconstruction have failed, the 6 month follow up results indicated that approximately 40% end up with an amputation and 20% die.
+At 1 year, only 25% of these patients have a resolution of their symptoms, 20% continue to have symptoms, 30% have undergone an amputation, and 25% are dead.
+In those patients who have an unrepairable disease or attempts at reconstruction have failed, the 6 months follow up results indicated that approximately 40% end up with an amputation, and 20% die.

 At The Surgical Clinic, PLLC, board-certified vascular surgeons are trained and equipped to assess, identify and provide various treatment options for our patients.
 This may include conservative risk and behavior modifications, pharmacologic agents.
 Depending on the severity of IC and CLI, the next steps may include invasive interventions which we will provide the full spectrum of treatment tailored to the needs of the patients.